NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 illegal characters, and that allows us to access both system metadata and the file contents knowing only the PID for an object.
-This approach focuses on using a content hash identifier for naming data and metadata objects in their respective folders, rather than an authority-based identifier such as a PID or SID, along with reference files to catalogue data.
+This approach focuses on using a content hash identifier for naming data and metadata objects in their respective folders, rather than hashes generated from an authority-based identifiers such as a PID or SID, along with reference files to catalogue data.

- **Why not hash identifiers derived from a PID?**
+ **Why not use hash identifiers from a given PID?**

- During the initial development phase, HashStore was implemented with a Public API centering around a PID, storing both data and metadata in its respective directories using an identifier generated from hashing the PID.
-However, after further review and testing with Metacat - it was determined to be unsuitable given the usage of multipart http requests in Metacat, which encapsulates the pieces of data that users upload in "body parts" when submitting to Metacat.
+ During the initial development phase, HashStore was implemented with a Public API centering around a PID (i.e. storing both data and metadata in its respective directories using a unique identifier generated from hashing the PID).
+This allowed us to simplify how we approached file locking.
+However, it was unsuitable given the usage of multipart http requests in Metacat, which transports the pieces of data that users upload in "body parts" when submitting datasets.

- In multipart http requests, a PID may not always be immediately available for Metacat to call the HashStore Public API with (since the order in which data and metadata is received by Metacat cannot be guaranteed, and this PID lives with the metadata body part).
-If a data "body part" were to arrive first, it would need to be stored as a temporary object until a PID is received.
+ In multipart http requests, the order in which data and metadata is received by Metacat cannot be guaranteed.
+Since the PID resides with the metadata "body part", a PID may not always be immediately available for Metacat to call store object with.
+So if a data "body part" were to arrive first, it would need to be stored as a temporary object until the metadata "body part" is received (and held indefinitely as we wait for the metadata to parse the PID).

- In this scenario where a temporary object awaits its final location, we also would have already calculated the default list of hashes (content identifiers).
+ In the above scenario where a temporary object awaits its final location, we would have also already calculated the default list of hashes (content identifiers).
- So storing the data object with its content identifier as its permanent address (and in its own directory) ensures the atomicity of this storage process - there is no waiting period for a data object to be completely stored, or potentially lost in limbo indefinitely.
-It also allows us to store any data object once and only once.
+ So storing the data object with its content identifier as its permanent address (and in its own directory) ensures the atomicity of this storage process - there is no waiting period for a data object to be completely stored, or potentially lost in limbo, and we store objects only once.
+An object is either stored, or it isn't.

  If we could guarantee the order of uploads to Metacat, then using the hash identifier generated from a PID would be appropriate.
-We have discussed this potential change of forcing metadata to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (nor the desire to force upon users).
+We have discussed this potential change of forcing the metadata "body part" to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (nor the desire to force upon users).

- To learn more about the initial design, please see: storage-subsystem-cid-file-layout.rst
+ To learn more about the initial design, please see: storage-subsystem-cid-file-layout.rst To learn more about http multipart requests, please see: https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html

 **Raw File Storage**

-The raw bytes of each object (data, metadata, or resource map) are first written into a temporary file.
-Data objects remain as temp objects while its content identifiers are calculated using a hashing algorithm such that each unique set of bytes produces a unique checksum value.
+The raw bytes of each object (data, metadata, or resource map) are first written into a temporary file while its content identifiers are calculated (using a hashing algorithm such that each unique set of bytes produces a unique checksum value).
 That checksum value is then used to name the file.
 In this way, even when the same file is uploaded multiple times, it will only be stored once in the filesystem.

-**Duplicate Objects**

-To prevent duplicate objects from being stored, all HashStore Public API calls by a calling app (ex.
-Metacat) to store data objects are synchronized.
-Additionally, all objects begin as temporary objects which are moved (renamed) only when HashStore has determined that the object does not exist yet.

-If an object already exists, an exception will be swallowed.
-Similarly, all HashStore Public API calls to store metadata are synchronized and executed in chronological order.
+If an object already exists, no exception should be thrown and its respective object info/metadata is returned upon successful storage.

-It is the calling client's responsibility to ensure that metadata is stored and/or backed up appropriately.
+ **Note:** While metadata objects share the same flow, only one of each metadata type (ex. sysmeta, annotation, etc.) can exist at any time.
+Multiple calls to store metadata will all be executed in chronological order, and replace any existing files of its respective metadata type (formatId).

 **Checksum algorithm and encoding**